 If implemented well, Algolia has a positive impact on SEO.
 Most search engines value good performance and user experience, and Algolia helps with both.

-If you need search engines to index your search pages—on e-commerce websites, for example—there are a few things to take into account to make sure they’re appropriately crawled.
+If you need search engines to index your search pages—on ecommerce websites, for example—there are a few things to consider to make sure they’re appropriately crawled.

 Many duplicate pages

 By indexing search results, you can have duplicate content caused by indexing of faceted pages that show similar results.